DivSriv/FreeTunes/README.md

 4. Install Prisma and connect it to the database
 5. Now you're good to go, don't forget to create a PR for any new feature
 6. And you can also deploy your own app on Vercel, Netlify,etc

+**Currently not live as Heroku dyno has been shut down